Tidlig adgang — 599 kr engangsbeløb mens de første 100 kunder tilmelder sig. 60 dages pengene-retur-garanti.

 Wedding insurance

-Cancellation + liability.
+Linden baseline €300; cancellation + liability.
 Some venues require it as a condition of booking.

 Destination + travel hidden costs